 Fragment field and the Remaining Report Fragments field, each of the rest of the fields of the

 Report Control field shall be set to the same value in all fragments.
-The Measurement ID fieldhelps to identify all the fragments that belong to the same CIR measurement report.
+The Measurement ID field is assigned during session setup (10.39.4.2) and helps to identify all the fragments that belong to the same CIR measurement report.
 The First Report Fragment field and the Remaining Report Fragments field is used to keep track of the fragment order and is set as described in 10.39.6.2.

 ⎯ The Receive Report Lists field carry one or more receive reports that are arranged as described in in